Canon AV-1 Review: Film Photography Made Fun

 When I opened the back of the camera, I noticed the shutter looked unusual.
 I’m used to metal focal plane shutters, which you would find in most modern cameras.
 This isn’t the case in the AV-1.
 It has a focal plane shutter, but it’s made of fabric instead.
 From what I’ve read, their operation is similar, although they have a few drawbacks.
 They just aren’t as durable.
 This sounds legit, so don’t go sticking your finger through it.
 They also have lower flash sync speeds and lower maximum shutter speeds than metal ones.

-The Canon AV-1’s standard shutter speed range is from 1000/sec down to 2 seconds.
-Beyond 2 seconds, you’ll need to use B mode, B meaning Bulb, where you can use a cable release to open the shutter as long as you’d like.
-If you require a faster shutter speed than 1000/sec to maintain correct exposure, then you’re stuffed.
-You will have to use a higher aperture to reduce the shutter speed or a Neutral Density filter to maintain a wider aperture.
+The Canon AV-1’s standard shutter speed range is from 1/1000 sec to 2 sec.
+Beyond 2 seconds, you’ll need to use B mode, where B stands for Bulb, allowing you to use a cable release to open the shutter for as long as you’d like.
+If you require a shutter speed faster than 1000/sec to maintain correct exposure, you’re stuffed.
+You will have to use a higher aperture to reduce the shutter speed or a Neutral Density filter to keep a wider aperture.

 20240505Canon AV 1 Review 013